 This Month in a Nutshell

-We always say September, NOT October, is the prime month for autumn lawn renovation because there is warmth (usually), good rainfall (hopefully) and fewer seeding weeds (definitely).
-It's good for toad stools and crane fly as well!
+We always say September is a prime month for autumn lawn renovation because there is warmth (usually), good rainfall (hopefully) and fewer seeding weeds (definitely).

 This year has been a rather wet one so most of you should be in a good place for autumn renovations with some dry spells forecast to enable scarifying.
-There are though, some places such as Devon and Cornwall that are still under a hosepipe ban.
-If this is the case hold off treatments such as feeding, weed killing and moss killing until the rains start.
+If you have experienced long spells of dryness, make sure that you hold off on treatments such as feeding, weed killing, and moss killing until the rain starts.
 There will certainly be time to accomplish these before winter sets in.
-In fact, feeding and spiking will become even more critical to help the lawn get back on its feet.
-You can now also add some Seaweed into your recovery program.
+Feeding and spiking will become even more critical to help the lawn get back on its feet.
+You can also add some seaweed to your recovery program.

 So, do check for thatch, there will be more due to extra growth from the wetter conditions, and also check for moss as this will also be doing well due to cooler, cloudier and wetter conditions.